HYBE AUDITION PITCH

 BackStage Pass

-The creative idea centred on the BackStage Pass, an all-areas access concept that reframed the audition as an exclusive experience rather than a formal talent search.
-A physical pop-up at Tumbalong Park (Sydney), door installations across six cities, influencer seeding, DOOH and social video, all built around a single iconic visual language in HYBE Lemon, black and white.
+The creative idea centred on the BackStage Pass, an access all areas concept that reframed the audition as an exclusive experience rather than a formal talent search.
+Door installations across six Australian cities would be deployed first as a teaser, building curiosity before the full campaign then launches in Sydney, DOOH, influencer seeding and social video, all in HYBE Lemon, black and white.

 THE POWER OF THE PASS